 25. Stop and smell the flowers.
 Although the New York Botanical Garden is the biggest and best known flower spot in the Bronx, the borough is also home to the gorgeous Wave Hill, a public garden and cultural center.
 Situated along the Hudson River, it boasts stunning views, gorgeous plants, and flowers, and hosts frequent programs for kids, including nature-themed weekend family art projects.

-A version of this article was first published in 2015.
+A version of this article was first published in 2015; it is updated annually.
+Louise Finnell and Katie Nave Freeman contributed additional reporting.